 To connect with others who are managing a HER2-positive diagnosis, join the Breastcancer.org Discussion Board forum HER2+ (Positive) Breast Cancer.

-Editor’s Note: As of July 15, 2019, there are five Herceptin biosimilars approved by the FDA:
+Editor’s Note: This article was updated on Sept.
+27, 2019, to clarify information about biosimilars.
+As of July 15, 2019, there are five Herceptin biosimilars approved by the FDA:

 - Herzuma (chemical name: trastuzumab-pkrb)

 - Ogivri (chemical name: trastuzumab-dkst)

 Breast self-exam, or regularly examining your breasts on your own, can be an important way to...